-On this day twenty years ago, Robert Montgomery Knight, the most iconic individual ever associated with the program, was fired.
+On this day twenty-two years ago, Robert Montgomery Knight, the most iconic individual ever associated with the program, was fired.

 Knight was the Indiana basketball coach from 1971 to 2000 with a career record of 661-240 while at IU.
 He coached teams that won 11 Big Ten Championships, a Big Ten record, and NCAA championships in 1976, 1981, and 1987.
 He was inducted into the IU hall of fame in 2009.

-Below are videos containing some of the media coverage of Knight’s firing from twenty years ago.
+Below are videos containing some of the media coverage of Knight’s firing from twenty-two years ago.

 Further below is a transcript of the remarks made by then IU president Myles Brand and trustee Frederick Eichorn, Jr. at a press conference in Indianapolis on September 10, 2000 to announce the firing Knight.